Disability Accommodations & Non-Discrimination Policy

 Student and University Responsibilities

-2. Official documentation of the disability must be sent directly from the originating office (e.g. high school, testing center, certified professional center, or physician) directly to the Center for Learning and Teaching.
+2. After the staff of The Center for Learning and Teaching responsible for Disability Services have reviewed the application, the staff will contact the student to request further documentation from a healthcare provider or other professional evaluator.
+Official documentation of the disability must be sent directly from the originating office (e.g. high school, testing center, certified professional center, or physician) directly to the Center for Learning and Teaching.
 All such official documentation must be for an evaluation dated no more than eighteen (18) months prior to being received by the University.
 All official documentation which the student wishes to have the University consider in providing a reasonable accommodation for the disability must be included (e.g. Individual Education Plan [IEP] and related materials, 504 Plan, professional diagnosis, and recommendations).
 Professional diagnosis must include a diagnosis of the student's current disability; the date of the diagnosis; how the diagnosis was reach; the credentials of the professional making the diagnosis; how the student's disability affects a major life activity; and how the disability affects the student's academic performance.
 The documentation should provide enough information for the student and the University to consider what may be an appropriate academic adjustment.
 Each student's accommodation(s) will be considered on a case-by-case basis.
 The University is not responsible for conducting or paying for a new evaluation to document a disability or the need for an academic adjustment.

-4. In addition to making reasonable accommodations for any confirmed disability, the Center encourages students to make full use of the various learning resources available to all students.
-These include regular conversations with their instructors and faculty Advisor, work with departmental tutors when they are available, assistance and support from the Center for Learning and Teaching, campus computing, the services of the Office of Student Development, and counseling services.
+5. In addition, to implementing reasonable accommodations for any confirmed disability, students should make full use of the various learning resources available to all students.
+These include having regular conversations with their instructors and faculty advisor; working with available tutors in the Center for Learning and Teaching and in the Writing Center; and seeking assistance and support from the Center for Learning and Teaching, campus computing, the Office of Student Development, and counseling services.

 Auxiliary Aids of a Long-Term or Permanent Nature